psrenergy/ncp-release-notes/docs/home.md

 * 'Generation Reserve' label has been updated to 'Secondary Spinning Reserve'
 * 'Power reserve' label has been updated to 'Operative spinning reserve bid'
 * 'Power reserve price' label has been updated to 'Operative spinning reserve price'
+* New output results file:
+  * Hydro cold reserve bid.
+  * Thermal cold reserve bid.
+  * Reserve bid marginal cost.

 # Version 5.4

 ## New features

 * The definition of the fuels used by the thermal plants is more user friendly.
+* Added the Power reserve price chronological data screen (only for maximization of revenues).
+* Added new execution option: variable production factor (hourly/daily).
 * New output results file:
   * Target generation marginal cost.
   * Secondary reserve marginal cost.
   * Availability fuel marginal cost.
-* Added the Power reserve price chronological data screen (only for maximization of revenues).
-* Added new execution option: variable production factor (hourly/daily).

 # Version 5.3